 Charlotte’s popularity has resulted in a real estate boom.
 It’s also caused a rise in housing prices and the overall cost of living.
 But while it’s getting more and more challenging to find great deals on homes, prices for both buyers and renters aren’t too far off from the national average — at least for now.

 Looking to rent instead of buy?
-According to RENTCafé, rent in Charlotte only saw a 5% increase between 2020 and 2021, averaging a little more than $1,300 per month as of May 2021 — still slightly less than the national average of $1,428.
+According to February 2023 RentCafe numbers, rent in Charlotte averages a little more than $1,600 per month — roughly $100 less than the national average.
 While there are a variety of rental types available, the average apartment size in Charlotte is about 940 square feet (think one-bedroom).

 Charlotte has nearly 200 official city-designated neighborhoods, which works out to approximately one neighborhood every mile and a half!
 That’s good news for anyone looking to call the Queen City home.
 From historic Victorian and Tudor homes to more contemporary condos and modern high-rise apartments, there’s plenty to choose from.
 Plus, you’ll have your pick of neighborhoods and vibes, ranging from the buzzing Central Business District to the more settled-down suburbs.

 - Median home sale price: $410,300